Skip to content ↓

 85% of KS2 children represented the school in at least one sporting event.

-The school fielded teams in nine different sports during 2018- 2022
+The school fielded teams in nine different sports during 2018- 2023.

-96% of KS2 children attended at least one extra-curricular sports club during 2021 - 2022.
+96% of KS2 children attended at least one extracurricular sports club during 2021 - 2022.
 This was 100% for Upper KS2.

-During the last 5 years, children from Year 5&6 have attended major events to interview sports personalities and learn about sport within the media.
+During the last 5 years, children from Year 5&6 have attended major events to interview sports personalities and learn about sport in the media.
 These included trips to Sky Sports Studios, BMW PGA Golf Championship at Wentworth Golf Club and The British Masters Golf Championship at The Grove Golf Club.

 ERPSSA Under 11 Small Schools Netball League Winners (2018)